rainabba/node.js-v0.11.9-pre---DS412-/README.md

 ### Prior compiling node.js
 Some prerequities have to be meet...

+Remove the not compatible `wget` package, you will remain on the `wget-ssl` package which is installed by optware-devel next:

+	ipkg remove wget

 #### Get working libraries
 Install __optware__ development libraries:

 	ipkg install optware-devel

-Remove the not compatible `wget` package, you will remain on the `wget-ssl` package:

-	ipkg remove wget

 Install packages __pythons 2.7__ and  __openssl__

 	ipkg install python27 open-ssl openssl-dev